 I won’t compete for a job for a while so I’m giving you a list of advantages I have when looking for work.

-I’m writing this to help people who’re having a hard time competing in the market.
+I’m writing this to help Filipinos who’re having a hard time competing in the local job market.

 You won’t be competing with me anyway so I don’t worry about it but just in case you do, may the best person win.